bigbinary/neeto-ui/README.md

 - create a corresponding file in `examples/Pages`
 - import the required component from `lib/components`
-- Add the link to your page in Sidebar `NAV_LINKS` and `ROUTER_LINKS` in `examples/Playground` OR
+- Add the link to your page in Sidebar `NAV_LINKS` and `ROUTER_LINKS` in `examples/Playground`

+OR

 - Import and use your component in an existing page.

 Running the `yarn storybook` command starts a storybook app.
 Use this application to test out changes and see how your component behaves in the storybook for **neetoUI**

+- To see if tests associated with your components pass run `yarn test`.
-To see if **netoUI** gets built and bundled after changes run `yarn build`.
+- To see if **netoUI** gets built and bundled after changes run `yarn build`.
-To see if the storybook gets built run `yarn build-storybook`.
+- To see if the storybook gets built run `yarn build-storybook`.

 Note that nothing in the `stories` or `examples` folder will be bundled with **neetoUI**.